6 August 2020

 - Extending use to coordinators via Email to SMS

 Currently, the use of SMS for the NCN remains at the top level.
 Like with many of our education clients, this can be extended down.
-Principals and school administrators often give teachers the ability to personalise SMS communications with their classes.
+Principals and school administrators often give teachers the ability to personalize SMS communications with their classes.

 This can be done directly from email without having to give teachers or in this case Bellingen’s coordinators, access to the team’s SMS portal.